rekaj3773/CrisisLostAndFound/README.md

 #### The Big Questions

 ##### Big question 1: Are you sure about this?
 This commitment can take a lot of time.
+And it's a ton of work.
 Perhaps worse than trying to be helpful is being half helpful.
 If you are invested, you have to be all in.
 Committing to a Lost and Found is not an opportunity for a photoshoot and pull out.

 ##### Big question 2: Are you going to travel to the location?